Equilevel algebras: Classification of equilevel algebras of codimension three in . Cell structure on

-There are six two-dimensional cells of the first type shown in Fig. \ref{Omega}.
-The cell $\Theta$ consists of subalgebras $\Theta(\alpha; A)$: each such subalgebra has the support at a single point $A$, depends on the parameter $\alpha \in {\mathbb R}^1$, and consists of functions $f$ such that
+There are six two-dimensional cells of the first type, shown in Fig. \ref{Omega}.
+The cell $\Theta$ consists of subalgebras $\Theta(\alpha; A)$, each of which has support at a single point $A$, depends on the parameter $\alpha \in {\mathbb R}^1$, and consists of functions $f$ such that

-In addition, there are 23 two-dimensional cells of the second type corresponding to the algebras described in the previous subsection.
+Additionally, there are 23 two-dimensional cells of the second type that correspond to the algebras described in the previous subsection. {\unitlength 1.7mm